MatthewJDavis/matthewjdavis.github.io/_posts/2019-05-23-finding-installed-software.md

 author: Matthew Davis
 date: 2019-05-23
 toc: false
-excerpt: A couple of methods on how to find installed software with PowerShell
+excerpt: How to find installed software on Windows using PowerShell
 categories:
     - powershell
 tags: